 He lives in Palo Alto, with his wife Katherine, a lacrosse playing younger son Jonathan who is the Captain of the Men's Lacrosse team at Northwestern University and is in the Engineering program, and a baseball-addicted and football playing older son William who recently graduated from Tufts and is now in a cybersecurity startup in Palo Alto.
 Bill spends his days in the investment business for Redwood Ventures, but as he regularly jokes 'his favorite start-up has always been Team NorCal Lacrosse'.

-Bill is also the Founder and Executive Director of Team NorCal Lacrosse.
+Bill Glazier is the Founder and Executive Director of Team NorCal Lacrosse.
 His vision in 2008 to provide more opportunities for players in Northern California to play at a much higher level and compete with lacrosse programs all around the country resulted in the creation and growth of the first, and now largest and oldest travel team in Northern California.
 Through Team NorCal, he has enabled more players to participate in travel and elite lacrosse programs than anyone in the Bay Area.